Web links, documents and free of charge tools

 Some tools are fit for both the EN689 C95%,70% and the AIHA's C95% exposure categories.
 HYGINIST and IHStat-Bayes provide practically the same results, although they use quite different numerical methods.
 IHDA-AIHA results are also comparable as long as the GSD in parameter space boundary is maximised at four.

-App's for (log)normal SEG exposure distribution compliance testing 6.
-Distributional fit and exposure variability
+App's for (log)normal SEG exposure distribution compliance testing

 Based on observations in different countries and many situations (Oldham UK 1953, Coenen GE 1966, Leidel US 1977) it is widely accepted that the body of a workplace air exposure distribution is well represented by the lognormal distribution, if exposure variability is influenced by the multiplicative interactions of workplace factors.